jackandcarter/DemiCat/README.md

 ## Usage

 With the bot running and the plugin enabled, open the in-game **Events** window to view live Apollo embeds.
 Players can click the RSVP buttons to respond directly from FFXIV.

+## Discord Commands

+The bot registers several slash commands for server administrators and users.
+Run `/demibot_setup` during initial installation;
+use `/demibot_settings` to adjust configuration later. `/demibot_reset` restarts the setup wizard, while `/demibot_clear` removes all data for the guild.

+- `/demibot_setup` – start the interactive wizard to select event, Free Company, and officer channels and choose officer roles.
+- `/demibot_settings` – reopen the setup wizard with current settings for further adjustments (administrator only).
+- `/demibot_resync [users]` – resync stored role data.
+Supply space-separated user mentions or IDs to resync specific members or omit to resync everyone (administrator only).
+- `/demibot_embed` – send yourself an embed with a button to generate or reveal your **Key** and **Sync Key** for plugin authentication.
+- `/demibot_reset` – clear stored guild data and immediately rerun the setup wizard (server owner or administrator).
+- `/demibot_clear` – purge all guild configuration and data (server owner only).

 ## Admin Setup Endpoints